-As an added bonus, the country is very inexpensive – scoring “2/7, Very Cheap”, in the Sovereign Man Cost of Living Index.
+As an added bonus, the country is very inexpensive – scoring “2/7, Very Cheap” in the Sovereign Research Cost Of Living Index.
 It’s even cheaper than our other regional favorite, Hungary.

 - Under Article 5 of the Romanian Citizenship Law (in Romanian), any child becomes a Romanian citizen at birth if at least one of their parents is a Romanian citizen, regardless of the child’s place of birth.

 - Under Article 10, you can apply if your parent or grandparent was Romanian.

 - Under Article 11, you can apply if your parent, grandparent, or great-grandparent was Romanian.

 Who Can Obtain Romanian Citizenship by Descent?